afterxleep/Bouncer/README.md

 Latest Release
 ----------------------

-Too lazy to build it yourself?
-Download the latest stable from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free.
+The old version (UIkit based) is available from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free.
+This version will be released when iOS 14 becomes available to the public.

 Contribute